Hearthstone Budget Decks For Perils in Paradise, Cheap Decks for Laddering in Hearthstone!

 When it comes to Commons & Rares – it’s simple, all of them are allowed.
 It’s very easy to get a full Common & Rare collection (doubly so with the recent addition of Catch-Up Packs), and even if you’re missing some of them, they’re cheap to craft.

 As for the Epics – if it’s not possible, we try to not include them.
 If a deck can be built with no Epics at all, that’s great.
 However, that is sadly quite rare.
 Epics are often key cards in a given build, so removing them is either impossible or would drop the deck’s win rate by a lot.
-Even in the worst-case scenario, we try to keep it down to a few Epics, but if choosing between a deck that has to include four Epics and a completely unplayable deck, we’ll choose the former.
+Even in the worst-case scenario, we try to keep it down to a couple of Epics, but if choosing between a deck that has to include a few Epics and a completely unplayable deck, we’ll choose the former.
 Playing a deck that virtually can’t win any games is just not fun.

 Legendaries are completely excluded UNLESS they are available for free.
 This includes all of the Core Set Legendaries, as well as Legendaries that were given out for free in the current Standard rotation (e.g. Pozzik, Audio Engineer – if you don’t have it, all you need to do is buy a single Festival of Legends pack and go to the pack opening screen, you will get the card automatically).
 For this reason, if you are a new player or you just came back after a long break, you should get at least 1 pack from each Standard expansion to collect all those free Legendaries.